 Baht!
 Between renting a bike, entrance fees, buying lunch and water, and possibly purchasing souvenirs, bring at least 200 baht.
 That's still less than $7!
 Any money for transportation to and from the park will be in addition to that.

-PS: Keep an eye out for these cow creatures that sometimes wander around the park.
+PS: Keep an eye out for these cows that sometimes wander around the park.

 Interested in spending a semester in Thailand?